Sabahna/kbz_pay/README.md

-# Flutter KBZ Pay
+# KBZPay In-App Payment

-KBZ Bank payment with Flutter
+KBZPay payment with Flutter

 ## README

-1. You need KBZ Merchant Account and related account and app information.
+1. You need KBZPay Merchant Account and related account and app information.
 So, contact KBZ bank
-2. After contacting KBZ bank, they will give you UAT test bank account, UAT testing app for android and ios, app_id and merchant information.
+2. After contacting KBZ bank, they will give you UAT account, UAT app for android and ios, app_id and merchant information.
-3. [Here](https://wap.kbzpay.com/pgw/uat/api/#/en/dashboard) is the official KBZ payment integration documentation.
+3. [Here](https://wap.kbzpay.com/pgw/uat/api/#/en/dashboard) is the official KBZPay payment integration documentation.
 You should read `In App Payment` section.
 4. In KBZPay docs, they will say `Merchant Key`, `Sign Key` or `App Key`.
 Don't get confused and please remember, they are the same. 🥹